sinaru/kamisaku/README.md

 ## Usage

-First we need to have a `yaml` file or a string with the correct schema data structure for the type of the PDF you are generating.
+First, we need to have a YAML file or a string with the correct schema data structure for the type of the PDF you are generating.

 For the list of schemas, check `lib/schema` folder.
-E.g. For resume it is `lib/schema/resume/schema.yml`.
+E.g. For resume, it is `lib/schema/resume/schema.yml`.

 ## Generating PDF